The EDM Industry’s Top Visual Artists & Live Animators [Part II]

 Mohammed’s signature style tends to be highly stylized with endless fractals, impossibly glossy shapes and strange creatures set in realistic settings.
 It’s highly psychedelic and almost spiritual, engaging the viewer in what becomes an immersive and captivating experience.
 DATA_BYTE hasn’t let the pandemic slow him down, either.
 If anything, it’s motivated him stronger.
 He continues to put out new art and find more opportunities to stay relevant in a struggling industry.
 If raw talent and a real work ethic amount to music industry success, he’s sure to become a big name in visuals.
 Luck may have something to do with it, but either way we can’t wait to see where DATA_BYTE goes and what he does next.

-As a visual and graphic artist born and raised in Chicago, Illinois, Luis Colindres is a freelance illustrator who creates album art, music videos, posters, books, and comics.
+As a visual and graphic artist born and raised in Chicago, Illinois, Louis Colindres is a freelance illustrator who creates album art, music videos, posters, books, and comics.
 As a Columbia College graduate with a Bachelor of Fine Arts in Illustration, his visual style focuses on fluid line work, psychedelic patterns, and vibrant colors techniques.
 He deals mostly with horror-esque themes, so one can imagine how his album cover art works well with riddim artists.

 With a freelance résumé that includes visuals and artwork for entities such as mau5trap, Circus Records, Billboard Dance, and Electric Forest, Colindres has become well known across EDM industry circles.
 He told CE exclusively,

 At the same time, Colindres’ artistic portfolio extends beyond the dance music world.
 Still based in the Windy City, he’s been noticed for his urban artwork techniques and graffiti mural painting.
 As an illustrator, he’s also the creative force behind his very own REZZ Mass Manipulation comic book.